liquid-labs/Liquid-Labs/policy/cloud/standards/Cloud Change Control Standards.md

-# Network Change Control Standards
+# Cloud Change Control Standards

 ## Purpose and scope

-This document discusses the controls applied to any modifications to sensitive Company networks.
+This document discusses the controls applied to any modifications to sensitive Company cloud services.

 Collectively, these standards, along with the rest of the [Change Control Framework](../../change_control/Change%20Control%20Framework.md) help ensure the continued security, reliability, and compliance of Company systems and operations.